 Mousehole is a joy to explore - tiny paths, hidden clusters of cottages, constantly changing views.
 Keigwin Place has a plaque to Dolly Pentreath, the last Cornish-speaker.
 A mile east along the coast, the former Penlee lifeboat station is now a memorial garden to the crew of the Solomon Brown lifeboat - all of the 8 crew were Mousehole men who lost their lives in a heroic rescue attempt in 1981.

-Currently (2015) boat trips on the Comorant run from Mousehole harbour.
+Currently (2019) boat trips on the Comorant run from Mousehole harbour.
 See www.cormorantcruising.co.uk for more information.